stevensona/shader-toy/README.md

 Running the command splits the view and displays a fullscreen quad with your shader applied.
 Your fragment shader's entry point is `void main()` or if that is unavailable `void mainImage(out vec4, in vec2)` where the first parameter is the output color and the second parameter is the fragments screen position.

+An alternative command "Shader Toy: Show Static GLSL Preview" is available, which will open a preview that does not react to changing editors.
+An arbitrary amount of those views can be opened at one time, which enables a unique workflow to edit shaders that rely on multiple passes.

 ## Features

 ### Uniforms